KTTRCDL/DeepMath/README.md

 # DeepMath

 <div>
-🗄️ A Large-Scale, Challenging, Verifiable, and Decontaminated Mathematical Dataset for Advancing Reasoning
+🗄️ A Large-Scale, Challenging, Decontaminated, and Verifiable Mathematical Dataset for Advancing Reasoning
 </div>
 </div>